Tips for undergraduates, but perhaps useful for anyone.

 Reasons to keep a laboratory notebook

 - To provide yourself with a complete record of why experiments were initiated and how they were performed.
 You’ll forget if you don’t.
 Seriously: even in your youth your brain cells are senescing.

 - To give yourself a central, physical place to record your data, to note statistical outcomes, and to paste graphs that show results.
 Researchers who keep these items in separate places are unlikely to be productive scientists.

 - To encourage sound thinking.
-Keeping a notebook gives you a forum to talk to yourself — to ask questions, to record important thoughts about the experimental design, and to speculate how your results might eventually be interpreted.
+Keeping a notebook gives you a forum to talk to yourself — to ask questions, to record important thoughts about the experimental design, and to speculate on how your results might eventually be interpreted.

 - To provide information to a person who is interested in continuing your research project, even if you deem that possibility hilariously unlikely.
-And if you’re doing important research and die an early, gruesome death, your lab-mates might want to pick it up.
+And if you’re doing important research and die an early, gruesome death, your colleagues might want to pick it up.

 - To get rich.
 Not everyone sets out with the goal of patenting a process or contraption, but you might stumble onto something actually important, and in such an event you must have a notebook that supports your claims.

 - Purchase a notebook that possesses a stitched binding.
 Spiral-bound notebooks are undesirable because it is too tempting to rip out pages in moments of frustration or when you make silly mistake.
 And glue-bound notebooks are generally bad because glue doesn’t last over time (it ages and becomes brittle, plus cockroaches will eat glue).
 Ring binders and stacks of loose paper are unacceptable.